Chart Color Schemes

 Myrtleford is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Myrtleford's dwelling structures, as per the latest Census, consisted of 93.9% houses and 6.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro Vic.'s 91.6% houses and 8.5% other dwellings.
-Home ownership in Myrtleford stood at 50.5%, with mortgaged dwellings at 28.8% and rented ones at 20.7%.
+In Myrtleford, as per the latest Census evaluation, 93.9% of dwellings were houses, with 6.0% being other types such as semi-detached homes and apartments.
+This is compared to Non-Metro Vic.'s 91.6% houses and 8.5% other dwellings.
+Home ownership in Myrtleford stood at 50.5%, with mortgaged properties making up 28.8% and rented dwellings accounting for 20.7%.
 The median monthly mortgage repayment was $1,400, lower than Non-Metro Vic.'s average of $1,473.
-Median weekly rent in Myrtleford was $250, compared to Non-Metro Vic.'s $280.
-Nationally, Myrtleford's mortgage repayments were significantly lower at $1,400 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.
+The median weekly rent in Myrtleford was $250, compared to Non-Metro Vic.'s figure of $280.
+Nationally, Myrtleford's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing